-The Patriot Express® Line of Credit is available to veterans, active duty military or military spouses who have been in business for a year or more and make at least $25,000 in revenue.
-These business owners can get access for up to $100,000 through the Patriot Express® Line of Credit.
+The Patriot Express® Line of Credit is available to veterans, active duty military or military spouses (as well as civilian small business owners) who have been in business for a year or more and make at least $25,000 in revenue.
 Click here to qualify for free or contact us to learn more.

 This communication is provided for informational purposes only.
 It is not intended to be an advertisement, a solicitation, or constitute professional advice, including legal, financial, or tax advice, nor is StreetShares providing advice on any particular situation.